Updated May 10, 2023

-- We can notice that dotted lines show the average trails figure.
+- The dotted lines show the average trail figure.

-- Now click on the blue dots so that we will get the layout menu.
+- Now click on the blue dots to get the layout menu.

-- Click on the Layout Menu and we can find the error bar option as displayed in the below screenshot.
+- Click on the Layout Menu to find the error bar option, as displayed in the screenshot below.

-- Once we click on the Error Bar with percentage the above graph will get changed as shown below.
+- Once we click on the Error Bar with the percentage, the above graph will change, as shown below.

 - In the above screenshot, we can see that Error Bar with 5 Percentage measurement.

-- By default Error Bar with Percentage take as 5 Percentage.
-We can change the Error Bar Percentage by applying custom values in excel as shown below.
+- By default, the Error Bar with Percentage takes as 5 Percentage.
+We can change the Error Bar Percentage by applying custom values in Excel, as shown below.

-- Click on the Error Bar where we can see More Error Bar Option as shown below.
+- Click on the Error Bar to see the More Error Bar Option, as shown below.

 - Click on the “More Error Bar option”.

-- Here In this example, we are going to increase the Error Bar Percentage as 15 % as shown below.
+- In this example, we will increase the Error Bar Percentage by 15 %, as shown below.

-- Close the dialogue box so that the above Error bar with percentage will be get increased with 15 percentage.
+- Close the dialogue box so that the above Error bar with the percentage will increase by 15 percent.

-- In the below screenshot Error Bar with Percentage shows 15 percentage Error Bar measurement of 1.0, 1.0, 0.0, -1.3 and at last with value -1.4 in blue color dots as shown in the below screenshot.
+- In the below screenshot, the Error Bar with Percentage shows 15 percentage Error Bar measurements of 1.0, 1.0, 0.0, -1.3, and at last with value -1.4 in blue color dots as shown in the below screenshot.

-In this example, we are going to see how to add Error Bar with Standard Deviation in Excel.
+In this example, we will see how to add an Error Bar with Standard Deviation in Excel.

-Consider the same example where we have already calculated Standard deviation as shown in the below screenshot where it shows chemistry labs test trails with average and standard deviation.
+Consider the same example where we have already calculated the Standard deviation as shown in the screenshot below showing chemistry labs test trails with average and standard deviation.

-We can apply Error Bar with a standard Deviation by following the below steps.
+We can apply an Error Bar with a Standard Deviation by following the below steps.